JakeAllyn28/Portfolio/README.md

-(work in progress - some links may not work yet)
+(work in progress - some links may not work and information may be incomplete)

 # Jake Allyn – Simulation & Physics Engineer